TYPE DESIGN INFORMATION PAGE last updated on Sun Dec 8 16:39:10 EST 2013

 In 2013, he created the layered sans family Furunkel.
 It is characterized by the possibility of having differen top, middle and bottom thirds of the capital letters.

 Later in 2013, he set up the commercial typefoundry Dominik Krotscheck in Judenburg, Austria.
 His commercial typefaces include the layered system Furunkel (2013).
-Keel (2013) is a free display typeface.
+Keel (2013) and Firty (2013) are free display typefaces.

 Ekke designed the informal hand-drawn sans typeface Barack in 2012 at URW.